-Furthermore, Article 7 of the Funding Agreement requires the Foundation to have developed and submitted an audit and evaluation strategy to the Minister within 180 days following the signing of the Funding Agreement.
+Furthermore, the Funding Agreement with the Government of Canada and The Atlantic Salmon Conservation Foundation requires the Foundation to have developed and submitted an audit and evaluation strategy to the Minister within 180 days following the signing of the Funding Agreement.
 That requirement was fulfilled by the Foundation in submission of its original strategy document on 19 July 2007.
 Fisheries and Oceans Canada followed-up in March 2008 by providing the Foundation with some suggested revisions.
 As a result, the Foundation submitted a substantially revised strategy document as part of the 2009 Business Plan in October 2008.